CirclesOfLight.com

 Draw out the Raku Symbol onto two separate narrow strips of paper.
 Make the size to fit comfortably into your shoes and place them in your shoes with the crossbar under your toes and the curves leading down to your heel.

 You may wonder why our shoes.
-You may already know through Reflexology, your whole body is represented in its entirety in your feet.
+You may already know by reading Reflexology charts, your whole body is represented in its entirety in your feet.
 The great toes representing your head and the inner aspects of your soles mirroring your spine.
 Therefore, using the Tibetan Raku Symbol in your shoes helps to ground and rebalance your thinking.

 This will help you gain more earthy clarity, as it helps to channel and dissipate your negative energy as it takes it directly into the ground.